RoryByrne1/rorybyrne1.github.io/_me/interests.md

 ---
 title: interests
-order: 150
+order: -1
 ---

-generally interested in consciousness, free will, how religion came to be and its effect on the world, astronomy, physics in general, knowing how things work, anthropology
+generally interested in consciousness and free will, religion, astronomy, physics, humans

 these aren't necessarily areas I'm very knowledgeable in, they're just things I like reading, hearing, and talking about

-left wing